KKIRANGIT/KKIRANGIT/README.md

-- 👋 Hi, I’m Kiran Kappala
+- 👋 Hi, I’m Kiran Kappala.
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Programming.
+- 🕵️‍♀️ I have been working as Java Developer.
-- 🌱 I’m currently learning Java and Python Programming
+- 🌱 I’m currently learning Python Programming.
 - 💞️ I’m looking to collaborate on open source projects.

 <!---